Jorge-Andrade00/spring-microservices/README.md

 This is a simple microservices project to improve my skills with Java and Spring framework.

-In this project, I'll try to use the best practices and a very interesting tech stack.
+In this project I'll try to use the best practices and a very interesting tech stack.

 For this project there are three microservices: ms-product, ms-inventory and ms-order.